 NOTE: Silver Star Leather is full of cool facts.

-• Stingrays are soft when alive.
-When they tan the calcium surfaces and hardens which gives stingray the title of toughest leather on earth!
+- Stingrays are soft when alive.
+When they tan the calcium surfaces it hardens which gives stingray the title of toughest leather on earth!

 Retail Specialty: Custom Amish Buggies